suntzudec/pomodoro/README.md

 # pomodoro
 pomodoro clock
 This is meant to be viewed as a mobile app
+FCC Tests are available in development mode